 We recently offered ScopeMaster to Freelance Agile Project Manager, Mike Sanders, to assess how it might have helped on a couple of recent projects.
-He tried it out and was delighted with the results, then offered some recommendations on how it fits with the Agile process:
+He tried it out and was very impressed with the results, then offered some suggestions on how it fits with the Agile process:

 “I moved from technical support, to programming and on to IT project managing twenty or so years ago.
 In this time frame I’ve used both waterfall and agile methodologies extensively with multiple corporate clients.
 I have to be honest, I far prefer agile.
 It may sound naïve to some, but I really do believe in its principles.
 Which is why, I was originally sceptical of ScopeMaster.
 Oh no, another piece of software that will add a step and slow me down in enabling a team deliver quality software, as requested and by when it’s requested.